 - On the main menu, choose ReSharper | Inspect | Next Issue in File or ReSharper | Inspect | Previous Issue in File.

-If you do not need a particular inspection, press Alt+EnterAlt+Enter while you at the corresponding code and select Options for inspection.
-Then you can choose to disable it with comment or change its severity level to Do not show.
+If you are not interested in code issues detected with a specific inspection, press Alt+EnterAlt+Enter while you at the issue and select Options for inspection.
+Then you can choose to disable the corresponding code inspection with a comment or change its severity level to Do not show.